21 Black History Month Movies for Reflection and Celebration

 Raoul Peck, a filmmaker, imagines James Baldwin’s book never finished.

-Next on our best black history movies list is Lee Daniels the Butler.
-Cecil Gaines was a sharecropper’s kid who grew up as a domestic worker for the white family who casually destroyed his farm in the 1920s.
+Next on our best black history movies list is Lee Daniels The Butler.
+Cecil Gaines was a sharecropper’s kid who grew up as a domestic worker for a white family who casually destroyed his farm in the 1920s.

 Cecil eventually strikes out on his own in the 1950s, becoming a hotel valet of such competence and discretion that he is hired as a butler in the White House.